TUM-Dev/NavigaTUM/README.md

 ### Data Processing

-In case you do not want to work on the data processing, you can instead download the latest compiled files via running the server.
+In case you do not want to work on the data processing, you can instead download the latest compiled files by running the server.

-Else you can follow the steps in the [data documentation](data/README.md).
+Otherwise, you can follow the steps in the [data documentation](data/README.md).

 ### Server

-If you want to work on the webclient only (and not server or data), you don't need to set up the server.
+If you want to work only on the webclient (and not server or data), you don't need to set up the server.
 You can instead either use the public API (see the [webclient documentation](webclient/README.md#Testing)) or use our ready-made docker images to run the server locally: